Survival Island: Plot

 While fishing another day, Jack finds a boat on the ocean floor.
 He drags it to shore and attempts to repair it.
 That night, Manuel and Jennifer go for a midnight swim as Jack watches them from a distance.
 As they start having sex, she gives him the idea of stealing the boat while Jack is out fishing so they can get away together from the island.
 The following morning, they manage to steal the boat and sail, however they do not get far before the boat begins to sink and they realize that Jack's plan all along was for them to take the boat and drown.
-They are forced to swim back to the island and to Jack, who attacks the now-exhausted Manuel with a spear and kidnaps Jennifer.
+They are forced to swim back to the island and to Jack, who attacks the exhausted Manuel with a spear and kidnaps Jennifer.
 Manuel rescues her that night but gets wounded in the process and becomes sick.

 The next day, Jack tracks down the pair and finds them on top of a branch of a tree.
-He throws one of his spears to a now-weakened Manuel, who loses his balance and falls to the ground.
+He throws one of his spears to a weakened Manuel, who loses his balance and falls to the ground.
 Before Jack could kill him, Jennifer pins Jack to the ground, attempting to kill him with his own knife.
 Manuel picks up a heavy rock with which to crush Jack but he loses his balance again and falls backward, impaling himself on one of Jack's spears.
 Simultaneously, Maria performs a voodoo ceremony and impales Manuel's effigy on a spike.

 One year later, a yachting family drops anchor near the island and explores it, discovering Jennifer asleep in her hut.
 She, still somewhat distraught over Manuel's death, leaves with them, but does not mention that Jack, who she has been forced to live with and depend on since Manuel's death, is also on the island.
 Jack, who is fishing, sees her leaving on the yacht and calls out, but Jennifer, who had also stolen his lighter so he could not make any more fires, finally exacts revenge on him by ignoring him and the family inside the boat cannot hear him.
 Jack is abandoned on the island and his eventual fate is left ambiguous.